 7(b) Conditions for Safe Storage, including any Incompatibilities: Whenever feasible, store locked up.
-Store away from acids and incompatible materials.
-Avoid heat and flames.

 Section 8 - Exposure Controls / Personal Protection

 8(a) Occupational Exposure Limits (OELs): The following exposure limits are offered as reference, for an experience industrial hygienist to review.